 First, to the uninitiated, impostor syndrome describes an experience shared by millions of intelligent and well-adjusted women and men who, despite overwhelming evidence of their abilities, secretly believe they’re not as bright or talented as everyone “thinks” they are.
 There’s no shortage of successful people in the news and entertainment world who, as Mike Myers put it, still expect the “no-talent police” to come and arrest them.
 Tina Fey, Don Cheadle, Kate Winslet, Renee Zellweger, Jody Foster, Rachel Maddow, producer Chuck Lorre, and countless others have talked openly about their fraudulent feelings.

 But Williams made no such public declaration.
 So understandably took issue with being labeled, tweeting:

 An indignant Williams went on to issue a series of tweets including this one.

 For those who really do feel like impostors, readiness can be elusive.
 There’s always one more book to read, one more revision to write, one more degree to earn before you dare pronounce yourself “ready.”
 Unfortunately, this relentless pursuit to reach the elusive “end” of knowledge or experience can cause people to take months or sometimes even years longer than necessary to achieve a goal.

 On the flip side, to Williams point, there are times when we genuinely aren’t ready.
 Just as Clint Eastwood’s character in Magnum Force famously said, “A man’s got to know his limitations,” so too does a woman.
 In fact, a healthy respect for our limitations is itself a form of competence.
 It’s also what keeps more of us from winding up on other end of the confidence continuum alongside those who are afflicted with a lesser-known but arguably far more dangerous condition known as Irrational Self-Confidence Syndrome (ISC) – a wonderfully apt term coined by former Rocky Mountain News reporter Erica Heath to describe the unjustifiably confident.

-If you’ve ever watched contestants audition for shows like American Idol or America’s Got Talent then you’ve seen people who seem unable to recognize the true limitation of their talents.
+If you’ve watched contestants audition for shows like America’s Got Talent, then you’ve seen people who seem unable to recognize the true limitation of their talents.
 On television it’s comical.
 But it’s not so funny if you’ve ever had to work with or under a poor performer who can talk a good game.